 4.10.5 If the delegated officer approves the recommendation for the transfer of the staff member, a copy of the approval will be provided to Human Resources.
 HR will write to the staff member concerned formally advising the transfer arrangements.

-4.10.6 If the delegated officer does not approve the recommendation for the transfer, she/he will advise the nominated supervisor and the staff member accordingly.
+4.10.6 If the delegated officer does not approve the recommendation for the transfer, they will advise the nominated supervisor and the staff member accordingly.

 A Proposal to transfer a staff member and a request for a transfer from a staff member must be submitted for approval by the appropriate delegated officer.
-Information on delegated officers for leave approvals is available in the relevant University Delegations.
+Information on delegated officers for leave approvals is available in the Delegations of Authority Policy and Register.

 7. Further Assistance

 Any staff member who requires assistance in understanding this policy should first consult their nominated supervisor who is responsible for the implementation and operation of these arrangements in their work area.
 Should further information or advice be required staff should visit Service Central.